 Publications

-We are responsible for the journal Philosophy of AI, which is published by the Society for the Philosophy of Artificial Intelligence and founded by PAIR members and associate members.
-Editors-in-chief: Guido Löhr & Vincent C. Müller.
-Editorial assistant: Eleonora Catena.
+The journal Philosophy of AI is published by the Society for the Philosophy of Artificial Intelligence – both are founded and run by PAIR members and associates.

-• Müller, V. C. and Löhr, G. (forthcoming), Artificial minds, (Cambridge Elements – Philosophy of Mind, ed.
-Keith Frankish; Cambridge: Cambridge University Press).
+• Müller, V. C. & Löhr, G. (forthcoming).
+Artificial minds, (Cambridge Elements – Philosophy of Mind) Cambridge: Cambridge University Press).

 • Robertson, I. (under contract).
 AI and Expertise.
 Cambridge: Cambridge University Press.